Aldaviva/RaspberryPiDotnetRepository/Readme.md

 ### Install package

 First, to install a package, choose the package name you want.
-The name is the concatenation of a name prefix and a versioning suffix.
+The name is the concatenation of a type prefix and a versioning suffix.
 For example, if you want the latest version of the .NET Runtime, the package name would be `dotnet-runtime-latest`, which you could install by running

 ```sh
 sudo apt install dotnet-runtime-latest